ibm-cloud-docs/vpc/example-code.md

       }'
 ```
 {: pre}

+You must send the `generation` parameter with every API request to specify which generation to use.
+For generation 2 virtual server instances, specify `generation=2`.
+For more information, see **Generation** in the [Virtual Private Cloud API](https://{DomainName}/apidocs/vpc#api-generation-parameter)
+{: important}

 For the rest of the calls, you'll need to know the ID of the newly created VPC.
 Save the ID in a variable, for example: